So, why are trademarks so important?

 In order to obtain a trademark that protects a phrase, you will need to demonstrate that the phrase has a “secondary meaning” that makes your use of the phrase different from its usual meaning.
 You will also need to demonstrate that the secondary meaning is connected with your products or services.

-The same trademark searches and applications will need to be made, but due to its subjective nature, it is recommended that you consult a trademark attorney or brand protection specialist.
+The same trademark searches and applications will need to be made, but due to its subjective nature, it is recommended that you get advice from a trademark attorney or brand protection specialist before you get started.

 Yes and no. An single international trade mark application can be lodged designating the countries where you want trademark protection.
 This option is available under the Madrid Protocol and covers a broad range of countries (though not all).
 Alternatively, an application can be filed directly with each country through a suitably qualified lawyer or attorney in that country.
-International protection for a brand can be a tricky and costly exercise so contact us to discuss your requirements.
+International protection for a brand can be a tricky and costly exercise.
 We can provide you with pricing, access to our network of reliable international agents and a sensible and commercial international brand protection strategy.

 Must a trademark be registered?